Culture » June 14, 2018

 Through no fault of Huston do the lines ring false.
 Instead, it’s that his character—more than any yet revealed in the show—is an archetype, a black-and-white figure in a show whose potential lies in the gray.

 Were it not for Costner’s ruminative performance, one might find it difficult—may still, in fact—to sympathize with the Dutton family’s ambition.
 At the end of the first episode, it’s unclear whether Sheridan wants us to.
 Perhaps it’s irrelevant.
 To pick sides, to define heroes and villains, would be to slip back into the Western quagmire.
 As in Sheridan’s Hell or High Water, in which we root for both the sheriff and the bank robbers, it seems more likely that Yellowstone will pit one tradition, one virtue against another (conservation versus development, rural versus urban, family versus country), leaving the viewers to fend for themselves.

 “The tale that needs writing is not the one about gangs who kill 102 people nor about the pursuit of such gangs nor about the hanging of their leaders,” wrote Lavender.
 “That’s the motion.
 The story lurks in whatever it was that flickered behind the eyes of the men who did the executing or who declined to do it.”

 Yellowstone shows promise in its grasp of the messy here and now.
 So long as the motion doesn’t overwhelm the story, and the story doesn’t overwhelm itself with too many competing narratives, Sheridan may well have something on the line.

-Carson Vaughan is a freelance journalist in Omaha, Nebraska, who writes frequently about the Great Plains.
-His work has appeared in The New Yorker, the New York Times, the Guardian, The Atlantic, VICE and Smithsonian.
+Carson Vaughan writes frequently about the American West.
+His work has appeared in The New Yorker, the New York Times, the Guardian, The Atlantic, VICE and Outside.
 He’s working on a book about the small town of Royal, Nebraska.